 Preparing Bamboo Leaves

 You can use bamboo leaves to wrap zongzi.
 They are the best if you get fresh leaves since it is aromatic and soft.
-However, they are hard to find.
-Instead, you need to rehydrate dried leaves before using them for wrapping.
+However, they are hard to find overseas.
+So, instead, you will need to rehydrate dried bamboo leaves before using them for wrapping.

-Boil them for 15-30 minutes and then soak in a pot overnight.
+Boil them for 30 minutes and then soak them in a pot overnight.
 You can add some vegetable oil to the water.
 This overnight prep prevents the glutinous rice from sticking onto the leaves when wrapping the filling later.
 Once the leaves are dark green, you can use them.

 Triangular fold

-- Then place your filling in the tube.
+- Then place your filling in the cone.

 - Flip the other end of the bamboo leaf over and cover the rice thoroughly.

-- Then fold all the leaves along the edge of a triangle before tying the dumplings with a twine.
+- Then fold all the leaves along the edge of a triangle before tying the dumplings with some cotton string.

 Rectangular fold